HL7/smart-app-launch/input/pages/index.md

 #### [Authorization via **SMART App Launch**](app-launch.html)

 Authorizes a user-facing client application ("App") to connect to a FHIR Server.
-This pattern allows for "launch context" such as *currently selected patient* to be shared with the app, based on a user's session inside an EHR or other health data software, and allows for delegation of a user's permissions to the app itself.
+This pattern allows for "launch context" such as *currently selected patient* to be shared with the app, based on a user's session inside an EHR or other health data software, or based on a user's selection at launch time.
+Authorization allows for delegation of a user's permissions to the app itself.

 #### [Authorization via **SMART Backend Services**](backend-services.html)